-Annual inflation in the United States ran at the fastest rate in two years as consumer prices in October climbed the most in six months, according to government data released Thursday, November 17.
+Annual inflation in the United States ran at its quickest pace in more than six years even as consumer prices rose modestly in May, according to government figures released Wednesday, June 12, 2018.

 Higher gasoline and shelter prices accounted for the overall monthly increase, for the most part, with average prices unchanged for some major items like food, clothing and transportation services.
 Higher gas and shelter costs also played a large roll in driving inflation higher from a year ago.
 Continue reading US Inflation Rises to 6-Year High, Consumer Prices Climb 0.2% in May

 U.S. consumer prices bounced in April after falling in March for the first time in 10 months, while inflation over the past 12 months increased the most in over a year, according to government figures released Thursday, May 10, 2018.